Car Crash Calculator

 This case is analogical to car crashes.
 Cars are made to collapse upon impact extending the time of the collision and lessening the impact force.
 That's why they can't be too durable.

 How to calculate impact force?
 G-force in car crashes

-Impact force formulas we used above describe an ideal collision between two objects.
-In the real situation of a car crash, the profile of force during the accident can be more extensive – e.g., you should take into account that car collapses and that a human is not a point mass but a complex body.
+The impact force formulas we used above describe an ideal collision between two objects.
+In the actual situation of a car crash, the profile of force during the accident can be more extensive – e.g., you should take into account that the car collapses and that a human is not a point mass but a complex body.
 However, you can still make some estimations of impact force during a car crash.

-How to calculate the impact force acting on a driver with the mass of 70 kg?
+How to calculate the impact force acting on a driver with a mass of ?
 Let's use our car crash calculator!
-If the initial car speed is 30 km/h and the distance of collision is 4 cm, then the impact force is about 60 kN.
+If the initial car speed is and the collision distance is , then the impact force is about .
 It is an equivalence of 6 tons!
 It is just as if someone put a large stone block on your chest.
-On the other hand, the stopping time is only 9.6 ms which means that to reduce the driver's velocity from 30 km/h to zero, the driver has to decelerate almost 89 times faster than is Earth's standard gravity g.
+On the other hand, the stopping time is only which means that to reduce the driver's velocity from to zero, the driver has to decelerate almost 89 times faster than Earth's standard gravity g.

 How can seat belts and airbags protect you?

-Again, after using the car crash calculator, you can obtain the average impact force of about 2.5 kN that is almost 25 times smaller than without the seat belt.
-It corresponds to the weight of 1.24 tons.
-The stopping time lengthens to 48 ms, and now, the driver decelerates "only" 18 times faster than with Earth's standard gravity g.
+Again, after using the car crash calculator, you can obtain the average impact force of about , which is almost 25 times smaller than without the seat belt.
+It corresponds to a weight of .
+The stopping time lengthens to , and now, the driver decelerates "only" 18 times faster than with Earth's standard gravity g.

 At what speed can you die in a car crash?